 The increasing altitude presents a grand view of the grass patch at Gunnery Pass with Holy Cross Mountain in the background.

-As I hike along the front edge of Bull Creek Hills, the old, gnarly trees, exposed to the harsh elements on the edge of ridges, stand as testament to their tenacity in the face of seemingly impossible odds.
+Hiking along the front edge of Bull Creek Hills, the old, gnarly trees, exposed to the harsh elements on the edge of ridges, stand as testament to their tenacity in the face of seemingly impossible odds.

 The summit seems far away but distances are deceiving and the consistent climb achieves progress rapidly.
 Patches of snow adorn more sheltered slopes on the edges of spectacular valleys.

-This hike up Gunnery Creek, over Gunnery Pass and down to the Big Meadow, up to Grass Pass, further up to the top of Bull Creek Hills, down to 'Boundary Pine' and Grass Pass before the fine descent through the Pack Trail Coulee has been an amazing day of incredible scenery, diverse terrain and interesting weather.
+This hike up Gunnery Creek, over Gunnery Pass and down to the Big Meadow, up to Grass Pass, further up to the top of Bull Creek Hills, down to 'Boundary Pine' and Grass Pass before the fine descent through the Pack Trail Coulee has been an amazing day of incredible scenery, diverse terrain and absolutely fascinating weather.